INSIDE: The Complete Guide to Japanese Furniture Shops in Tokyo and Japan.

 Even if you are not in the market for Japanese furniture right now, you can purchase functional MUJI home accessories that are designed to co-ordinate with the furniture ranges.

-I LOVE the simple bathroom range at MUJI, especially the MUJI Japan ladles for bathing, and bath stools.
+I LOVE the simple bathroom range at MUJI, especially the:

-The white Japanese tableware at MUJI and the wooden serving trays delight my inner organiser.
+The white Japanese tableware at MUJI, along with the elegant wooden serving trays delight my inner organiser.

-But the thing I buy every trip to Japan is a new MUJI Duvet cover (doona) and a new pair of denim cotton slippers.
+But the thing I buy every trip to Japan is a new MUJI Duvet cover (doona) and a new pair of Japanese house slippers, made from cotton or linen.

 Image credit – Nitori